laptop

 New parts (sockets) will always be used, except in cases where the part is not damaged and only requires re-soldering.

 The success rate for typical DC Socket repair is about 90%.
-With a repair cost of less than £100 and a "no fix -no fee" policy on irreparable items, you have nothing to lose!
+With a repair cost of less than £100, you have nothing to lose!

 * If unit is still under warranty, please try to get your repair done by the supplier/manufacturer since any disassembly we perform will most likely invalidate your warranty.
 DC Socket/Jack repairs are performed at the clients own risk.
 Where the the motherboard itself has been damaged, repair may be very costly or un-economical.
 We will advise the client in these situations before continuing.